 9. Consultancy’s frontotemporal dementia project enhanced with neurologists’ insights

-A life science consulting firm preparing a strategy for their end client needed to conduct qualitative interviews with neurologists who treat frontotemporal dementia (FTD), an uncommon type of dementia that causes problems with behaviour and language.
+A life science consulting firm preparing a strategy for their end client needed to conduct qualitative interviews with neurologists who treat frontotemporal dementia (FTD), an uncommon type of dementia that causes problems with behavior and language.

-The neurologists had to be based in France, Germany, and Italy, have a leading role in clinical research teams or studies for FTD, be a member of the board of a professional FTD association, have a published peer-reviewed article and more.
+The neurologists had to be based in France, Germany, and Italy, have a leading role in clinical research teams or studies for FTD, be a member of the board of a professional FTD association, have a published peer-reviewed article, and more.

 Using our search technology, we connected the customer to neurologists including a:

 - Senior physician in a Department of Neurology who is also head of a research group, co/author of over 200 publications, and investigator on three clinical trials.

 - Head of Neurology who has authored over 100 peer-reviewed articles, been involved in eight clinical trials, and has a leading role in a neuropsychology research team.

 10. Oncologists and dermato-oncologists enhance marketing strategy

 A healthcare marketing company developing a marketing strategy needed to engage with oncologists and dermato-oncologists (physicians who treat the skin-related side effects of cancer and cancer treatment) across the US and EU5.

 The oncologists had to be specialists in colorectal cancer (cancer that affects the colon and the rectum) and the dermato-oncologists had to be experienced in treating melanoma (a type of skin cancer).